The City has a vision to have power lines placed underground throughout the entire City of South Perth area.

 Most underground cables are installed using below-ground boring which reduces the amount of disruption on street verges and inside the front garden of properties.
 Open trenching may be required to suit local site conditions in some locations.

-The contractor carrying out the project will repair any damage caused by the works.
+The contractor carrying out the project will reinstate the area after the works are completed.
 Please report any damage not remedied to the contractor as soon as possible.
 At the start of the project you will have received information in your mailbox with the contractor’s contact details.

 All street verges are video-recorded before any work commences as a record.
 If your verge is damaged, it will be reinstated as close as practical to its original condition.